 The Roman Catholic church has a clearly-defined view of baptism and its theological significance.
 Aspects of the Catholic view on baptism differ significantly from some Protestant denominations.
 Understandably, a Christian might wonder if the Catholic Church recognizes baptism from Protestant denominations.

-The Catholic Church considers baptism from a variety of Protestant denominations as valid, even though they disagree with the theology that undergirds them.
-While the baptism must meet certain requirements for a Catholic church to recognize it, the Code of Canon 845 states that baptism must not be repeated.
+The Catholic Church considers baptism from various Protestant denominations valid, even though they disagree with the theology that undergirds them.
+While the baptism must meet specific requirements for a Catholic church to recognize it, the Code of Canon 845 states that baptism must not be repeated.

 Two things need to be in place for a baptism to be valid in the Catholic Church:

 - First, the baptism must have proper matter and form.
 Proper matter means the minister must use water in the baptism, not some other liquid or substance.
 As long as water is used, it does not matter whether the minister immerses the person or pours or sprinkles the water on the person’s head.
 On the other hand, proper form means that the baptizer says, “I baptize you in the name of the Father, and the Son, and the Holy Spirit.”

 - Second, in a valid baptism, the minister must have proper intention.
 This means that both the person baptizing and the person being baptized must understand that baptism is taking place.
 No one can be tricked into receiving baptism.
 In the case of an infant or young child, the parent or caretaker must understand on behalf of the infant.

 What if the person doesn’t understand what is happening or has an incorrect theology?
 The person baptizing does not need a complete theological understanding of what is happening in baptism.
 They may even have a flawed understanding of baptism.

 This is important because, in most cases, a Protestant understanding of baptism is somewhat different from a Catholic understanding of baptism.
 This, in the Catholic mind, does not impact the baptism itself.